Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Online Implementation and Evaluation of Nominal Fall Prediction Algorithm

-The average runtime of the fall prediction algorithm for the hardware setup is 0.0061s, which is comparable to the algorithm's runtime in simulation.
+The average predicted lead time achieved online in hardware is 0.1s lower than the results obtained in the online simulation.
+This deviation can be attributed to the smaller number of hardware online tests, which do not encompass as broad a range of critical faults.
+In contrast, the average runtime of the fall prediction algorithm for the hardware setup is 0.0061s, which is comparable to the algorithm's runtime in simulation.
 The 0.0016s difference in runtime is negligible, given the algorithm's sampling rate of 0.025s (40Hz).
 Furthermore, the nominal controller publishes at about 1kHz in both hardware and simulation.
-The negligible difference in runtime for the fall prediction algorithm between simulation and hardware, the small sim-to-real gap demonstrated offline in \cite{ref:mungai2024fall}, and the similarity in performance when executed offline and online in simulation, as shown in Table \ref{tab:on_vs_off_sim_results}, suggest that the algorithm's performance in simulation reliably translates to hardware, further validating its real-world applicability.
-Figure \ref{fig:hdw_switch_recovery} demonstrates the fall prediction algorithm detecting a critical fault online in hardware.
+The negligible difference in runtime for the fall prediction algorithm between simulation and hardware, the small sim-to-real gap demonstrated offline in \cite{ref:mungai2024fall}, and the similarity in performance when executed offline and online in simulation, as shown in Table \ref{tab:on_vs_off_sim_results}, suggest that the algorithm's performance offline in simulation reliably translates online to hardware, further validating its real-world applicability.
+Fig. \ref{fig:sim_hdw_switch_recovery} offers a consolidated view of critical fault detection in both hardware and simulation, with the recovery algorithm in the loop, as illustrated in Figs. \ref{fig:sim_switch_recovery} and \ref{fig:hdw_switch_recovery}.